FIND A TEAM

 Route may be given out as course progresses.

 Stationery materials for preparing route on map are needed.
 Different coloured pens, sellotape, scissors, etc.

 If the map is lost or damaged it will not be replaced by the organisers.

-Click HERE for the list of Compulsory Competitor Equipment (download &
+Click HERE for the list of Compulsory Competitor Equipment (download & save a copy)